CRS Helping Hands Celebrates 10 Million Meals Packaged

 It is because of the generosity of Catholic communities around the U.S. that CRS Helping Hands has been able to fund and support vocational training programs (sewing, cooking, knitting, baking and soap-making), agriculture projects (onions, corn and tomatoes; family gardens), and community health initiatives (school feeding, WASH, nutrition) in multiple locations throughout Burkina Faso.
 This sustainable approach to ending hunger reinforces the commitment both organizations have to working with communities to help create smart solutions to food insecurity around the world.

 But the work is not over!
 Every day, 820 million of our brothers and sisters do not know where their next meal will come from.
-We need you to get your community of faith in the game.
-Visit our Communities of Faith page or email Rev. Kevin Magee at email@example.com.
+To get your community of faith in the game, email Rev. Kevin Magee at email@example.com.
 Your gifts change the world!